imagej/imagej.github.io/pages/Following_an_update_site.md

 ## Verify install

-{% capture includecontent %} An update is not finalized until **restarting the application.** After initiating an update, **do not modify your ImageJ installation manually** until after restarting at least once. {% endcapture %}
+{% include warning-sidebox-right content='An update is not finalized until """restarting the application."""
+After initiating an update,

-{% include warning-box content=includecontent %}
+"""do not modify your ImageJ installation manually""" until after restarting at least once. ' %}

 Restart ImageJ as instructed to finish the install.
 Check to see that the plugin was installed: